Privacy Notice for California Residents

 - To audit our interactions with you, such as counting impressions or verifying the quality and effectiveness of content including ads;

-- To prevent malicious, deceptive, fraudulent, or illegal activity, and participating in any prosecution or enforcment of laws or agreements meant to prevent or punish such activity;
+- To prevent malicious, deceptive, fraudulent, or illegal activity, and participating in any prosecution or enforcement of laws or agreements meant to prevent or punish such activity;

 - To maintain the safety, security, and integrity of our websites, applications, other technology assets, and our business, including the detection of security incidents;